sandeepgitam/HybridMSSN-Model/README.md

 # Instructions to use this code

-* Import Hybrid_MS_SpinalNet.ipynb file to your Google colab
+* Import Hybrid_MS_SpinalNet.ipynb file to your Google colab platform.
+We used a GPU and a High RAM provided with Google colab pro subscription.
+* Upload the dataset and the correrponding groundtruth.
+* You may run individual code cells